 The team of experts at Eye Consultants of Pennsylvania includes skilled pediatric optometrists, pediatric ophthalmologists and glaucoma specialists who are all dedicated to providing the latest glaucoma testing and treatment options for your child.

 David S. Goldberg, MD, a fellowship-trained, board-certified Pediatric Ophthalmologist who specializes in pediatric surgery and oculoplastic surgery in children and adults, graduated with distinction from Princeton University and University of South Florida Medical School and received his pediatric ophthalmology fellowship training from the renowned Zane Pollard, MD of Eye Care Associates in Atlanta, Georgia.

 It is important for treatment of glaucoma in children to start as early as possible to prevent vision loss.
 To ensure that your child receives the best possible eye care, schedule an appointment with Eye Consultants of Pennsylvania.
-We provide state-of-the-art glaucoma care in Berks County, Schuylkill County, and throughout southeastern Pennsylvania.
+We provide state-of-the-art glaucoma care in Berks County, Lebanon, County, Schuylkill County, and throughout southeastern Pennsylvania.